-I did my degree in religions and theology at Manchester University, so as a traveller, I am a bit of a culture vulture – especially when it comes to religious sites and architecture.
+I did my degree in religions and theology at Manchester University, so as a traveler, I am a bit of a culture vulture – especially when it comes to religious sites and architecture.
 The Blue Mosque in Istanbul is something that I have wanted to see for a long time.
-It’s just that travel and work plans often got in the way.
-Well, I am finally here.
-I hope that you enjoy my guide to the blue Mosque in Istanbul.
+It’s just that travel and work plans often got in the way!

 Practicalities visiting the Blue Mosque as a Tourist

-As a tourist, you can visit the blue Mosque for free.
+As a tourist, you can visit the Blue Mosque for free.
 However, you will not be allowed in prayer areas and you will need to avoid prayer times.
+You will be expected to be silent inside as it is a place of worship and also respect the culture and dress appropriately.
+Avoid photographing worshippers as they pray or do their ablutions (ritual washing).

 What to wear to the Blue Mosque